 Welcome

 I am a PhD student in the Department of Political Science at Washington University in St. Louis.
+Additionally, I am an Editorial Assistant for Replication at Political Analysis.

 I am also a violinist.
-I was concertmaster of the Georgetown University Orchestra (2021-2022) and a first violinist with the University of North Carolina Symphony Orchestra (2019-2020).
+I was concertmaster of the Georgetown University Orchestra (2021-2022) and a first violinist with the award-winning University of North Carolina Symphony Orchestra (2019-2020).